linhtng/cub3d/README.md

 ### requirements
 - Compatible with MacOS and Linux

-/* Project is currenlty being updated to work with M1 processor and key codes */
+/* Project is currenlty being updated to work with M1 processor and key codes and cannot be used currently unless you have a system installation of minilibx*/

 You will need a gcc compiler and the [minilibx library](https://github.com/42Paris/minilibx-linux)